SkygearIO/skygear-doc/content/cli/intro.md

 Error: record not found
 ```

-API key can also be overrided on a per command basis by supplying the
+API key can also be overridden on a per command basis by supplying the
 `api_key` flag:

 ```bash